• Skip to primary navigation

 • Twitter

-A collection of kaffir lime leaf recipes (also known as makrut lime leaf or limau purut in Singapore) as well as tips on how to choose, store, grow and cook with this essential South East Asian herb.
+Looking for recipes using kaffir lime leaf (also known as makrut lime leaf or limau purut)?
+These easy recipes with Kaffir Lime Leaves, include salad, rice, sauce, chicken, vegan, coconut milk, and dessert.
+Includes tips on how to choose, store, grow and cook South East Asian herbs and spices.

 Prawns are healthy, delicious and quick to cook, making this a perfect dish for summer.